ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

   With trepidation we stepped ashore, trespasses on these famed sands The sun appeared, a rainbow transpired
   An amnesty?
-We hoped, while the tide had other shores to scope.
+We hoped while the tide had other shores to scope.
 address: |
   There Then Not
   The Goodwin Sands